Florist and Flower Shop Health and Safety Templates, Documents, and Guidance.

 What personal protective equipment (PPE) is recommended in a florist shop?

 Typical PPE includes cut-resistant gloves for handling thorny stems, slip-resistant footwear to reduce the risk of falls, and gloves or eye protection when handling cleaning chemicals.
-Regular risk assessments and COSHH assessments will highlight when PPE is required and ensure staff are properly protected for the tasks they carry out.

 How can small florist businesses manage health and safety on a budget?